Iran threatens to hit any country used to attack its soil

 THREAT TO SHUT VITAL OIL CHANNEL

-Betraying nervousness about possible blowback from any military strike on Iran, two of its neighbours - Qatar and Turkey - urged the West on Sunday to make greater efforts to negotiate a solution to the nuclear row.
+Betraying nervousness about possible blowback from any military strike on Iran, two of its neighbors - Qatar and Turkey - urged the West Sunday to make greater efforts to negotiate a solution to the nuclear row.

 "If there is strong political will and mutual confidence being established, this issue could be resolved in a few days," he said.
 "The technical disputes are not so big.
 The problem is mutual confidence and strong political will."